Wagon: Motorized wagons

+In modern times, the term station wagon survives as a type of automobile.
+It describes a car with a passenger compartment that extends to the back of the vehicle, that has no trunk, that has one or more rear seats that can be folded making space for carrying cargo, as well as featuring an opening tailgate or liftgate.

+Modern agricultural wagons

 Wagon train

 In migration and military settings, wagons were often found in large groups called wagon trains.

 In warfare, large groups of supply wagons were used to support traveling armies with food and munitions, forming "baggage trains".
 During the American Civil War, these wagon trains would often be accompanied by the wagons of private merchants, known as sutlers, who sold goods to soldiers, as well as the wagons of photographers and news reporters.
 Special purpose-built support wagons existed for blacksmithing, telegraphy and even observation ballooning.

 In migration settings, such as the emigrant trails of the American West and the Great Trek of South Africa, wagons would travel together for support, navigation and protection.
 A group of wagons may be used to create an improvised fort called a laager, made by circling them to form an enclosure.
 In these settings, a chuckwagon is a small wagon used for providing food and cooking, essentially a portable kitchen.

+Draft animals

+In addition to horses and oxen, animals such as mules and goats have been used as draft animals for appropriately sized wagons.